 After several weeks, we read the label and saw it contains propylene glycol.
 This ingredient is usually derived from palm oil!

-Can you imagine how we felt when we learned we were giving him medicine with palm oil to alleviate his palm oil allergy symptoms?
+Can you imagine how we felt when we learned we were giving him medicine with palm oil derivatives to alleviate his palm oil allergy symptoms?

 To this day, we cannot find an OTC antihistamine or allergy medication without propylene glycol, magnesium stearate, and/or polyethylene glycol.